marcinw99/cryptopedia-mobile/README.md

 - redirect to topic details screen upon clicking the topic tile
 - go back to main screen upon hitting the back arrow or swiping left

+# IMPORTANT

+- this is not a showcase of my code quality, app was created quickly and there are multiple refactors and optimisations to do

 <br>

 ---